 Discover an oasis of deep green calm at Teahouse in The Pier Cathay Pacific Business Lounge, Hong Kong International Airport.

 This oasis of calm in an already chilled out airport lounge has deep green glossy tiled walls and plenty of wooden seating to contrast with the black walls and fixtures.
-Under the warm glow of brass lights the look is elegant and oriental.
-It is really evokes the feeling of a teahouse rather than airport lounge.
+Under the warm glow of brass lights, the look is elegant and oriental.
+It really evokes the feeling of a teahouse rather than an airport lounge.